adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "For all your trouble about the Nome King," was the reply.
 Ozma laughed with genuine amusement.

 "Why, that has not troubled me a bit, dear Princess," she replied.
-Then she added: "Have you all worried about this tun- nel?"
+Then she added: "Have you all worried about this tunnel?"

 "We have!" they exclaimed in a chorus.

-"Well, perhaps it is more serious than I imagined," admit- ted the fair Ruler.
+"Well, perhaps it is more serious than I imagined," admitted the fair Ruler.
 "After dinner we will all meet together and talk it over."

-As soon as the dinner was finished Ozma led the com- pany to her own private room in which hung the Magic Picture.
-"Is the Nome King’s tunnel finished, Ozma?" the Scarecrow
+As soon as the dinner was finished Ozma led the company to her own private room in which hung the Magic Picture.
+"Is the Nome King’s tunnel finished, Ozma?" the Scarecrow asked.

-asked.

 "It was completed today," she replied.
 "They have built it right under my palace grounds, and it ends in front of the Forbidden Fountain.
 Nothing but a crust of earth remains to separate our enemies from us, and when they march here, they will easily break through this crust and rush upon us."

 "Who will assist the Nome King?" inquired the Scarecrow.

 "The Whimsies, the Growleywogs and the Phanfasms," she replied.
 "I watched today in my Magic Picture the messengers whom the Nome King sent to all these people to summon them to assemble in his great caverns."